 Group Gatherings – Sizes & Management

 - All groups will designate a group leader who will answer to the GM when confusion reigns and an answer is needed

-- There can be no more then 7 active players at any given session; any more is TOO MUCH.
+- There can be no more then 7 active players at any given session without permission ahead of time; any more is TOO MUCH.

 - All parties shall gather around a single central area to participate as a group.

 - Be presentable – do not just roll out of bed after a 2 day binge and show up; be clean, affable, and kempt.

 - If the gathering is at a place with pets and you have strong allergies, skip on it if you can’t get meds or bear it out (Kelly Berger always vacuums before hosting).